ilarionkuleshov/fastcrawl/README.md

 </a>
 </p>

 FastCrawl is a Python library for web crawling and scraping, inspired by [Scrapy](https://github.com/scrapy/scrapy) but designed to run seamlessly in asynchronous applications.
 Built on top of [Httpx](https://github.com/encode/httpx), it provides a lightweight foundation for creating custom crawlers based on the `BaseCrawler` class.
 The library supports defining custom Pipelines for processing scraped items, which can be easily implemented by extending the `BasePipeline` class.
-While its functionality is still growing, FastCrawl offers flexible configuration options for the crawler, HTTP client, requests, and more.
+While its functionality is still growing, FastCrawl offers flexible settings options for the crawler, HTTP client, requests, and more.

 ## Installation